SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 If you are building Spartacus from source, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %}).

-## Prerequisites

-Before carrying out the procedures below, ensure the following front end and back end requirements are in place.
+**Note:** Before carrying out the procedures below, ensure the front end and back end requirements are in place.

 ## Front-End Development Requirements